dashs20/crabsim_lite/README.md

   - `sim_cl.py`: Closed-loop simulation script demonstrating autonomous GNC stabilization and tracking.
   - `sim_ol.py`: Open-loop simulation for manual actuator commands or basic step-response testing.
 - **Tools & Utilities:**
+  - `sympy_plant_gemini_edition.py`: Script using SymPy to symbolically derive the non-linear equations of motion, extract the $A(x)$ and $B(x)$ matrices via analytical factorization, and serialize them for fast evaluation by the SDRE controller.
   - `verify_allocator.py`: Validation script for testing control allocation logic independently.
   - `sympy_alloc.py`: Script using SymPy to symbolically derive the inverse allocation matrix.
   - `csv_to_pdf.py` / `csv_to_pdf_smart.py`: Parsing and plotting scripts to turn `log.csv` into detailed PDF visualizations (e.g., `log_smart.pdf`).
 - **Configuration (YAML):**
   - `crabcopter.yaml`: Physical dimensions, mass properties, and hardware specifications (motor/servo time constants).
-  - `crabcopter_gnc.yaml`: Configuration for the allocator constraints (geometry and motor mapping).
+  - `sboc.yaml`: Configuration for the SDRE controller, including Bryson's rule parameterization for $Q$ and $R$ matrices, and the path to the serialized symbolic plant matrices (`bicopter_sdre_matrices.pkl`).
-  - `smart_PID.yaml`: Controller configuration including PID gains and integral limits for the X, Y, and Z axes.
+  - `smart_PID.yaml`: Legacy controller configuration including PID gains and integral limits for the X, Y, and Z axes.

 ## Installation & Quick Start